minashoukrala/school_curriculum_mapping/RENDER_DEPLOYMENT.md

 3. Test locally to isolate issues
 4. Contact Render support if needed

-Your application should now be fully deployed and accessible via the frontend URL!
+Your application should now be fully deployed and accessible via the combined service URL!